adzcai/rlbook/book/6_pg/pg.md

 ## (Stochastic) Policy Gradient Ascent

 Let's suppose our policy can be *parameterized* by some parameters $\theta.$ For example, these might be a preferences over state-action pairs, or in a high-dimensional case, the weights and biases of a deep neural network.
-We'll talk more about possible parameterizations in [1.5](#sec:parameterizations){reference-type="ref+label" reference="sec:parameterizations"}
+We'll talk more about possible parameterizations in {ref}`parameterizations`.

 Remember that in reinforcement learning, the goal is to *maximize reward.* Specifically, we seek the parameters that maximize the expected total reward, which we can express concisely using the value function we defined earlier: $$\begin{split}
         J(\theta) := \E_{s_0 \sim \mu_0} V^{\pi_\theta} (s_0) = & \E \sum_{t=0}^{T-1} r_t \\